 How to Register to Officiate a Marriage in New Hampshire

-Next, you should contact the office of your local marriage authority (typically your county clerk) in New Hampshire.
-Let them know that you are a minister of Open Ministry in California, and ask what they will require of you to officiate a legal marriage in New Hampshire.
+Next, contact the office of your local marriage authority (typically your county clerk in New Hampshire).
+Let them know that you are a ordained minister with Open Ministry in California, and ask them what information the will require of you, to officiate a marriage in New Hampshire.
 Most clerks and governing agencies may require that you present them with a physical copy of your ordination record.

 When speaking with the county clerk; it can be helpful to use the following phrases.

 - What agency or department issues marriage licenses in your county and how may I contact them?